dmitrii-t/aws-cdk-construct-s3-event-handler/README.md

-### Neat'n'sweet construct to handle S3 changes like file uploads
+### Neat'n'sweet construct to handle S3 events like file uploads

 Run tests with the following command